 Make sure you visit both libraries and get our specially-designed “passport” stamps at each library’s exhibition.
 We'll also be hosting activities relating to the opening - come and decorate some bunting!

-The dual exhibitions run from Saturday 16 March to Saturday 27 April, and the road itself is scheduled to reopen on Friday 29 March.
+The dual exhibitions run from Saturday 16 March to Saturday 4 May (Lyttelton) and to Sunday 5 May (Matuku Takotako:Sumner Centre).
+The road itself reopened on Friday 29 March.